Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Abstract

 \section{Abstract}

 Text-image-to-video (TI2V) generation is a critical problem for controllable video generation using both semantic and visual conditions.
-Most existing methods typically add visual conditions to text-to-video (T2V) foundation models by finetuning, which is costly in resources and only limited to a few predefined conditioning settings.
-To tackle this issue, we introduce a unified formulation for TI2V generation with flexible visual conditioning.
+Most existing methods typically add visual conditions to text-to-video (T2V) foundation models by finetuning, which is costly in resources and only limited to a few pre-defined conditioning settings.
+To tackle these constraints, we introduce a unified formulation for TI2V generation with flexible visual conditioning.
 Furthermore, we propose an innovative training-free approach, dubbed \textbf{FlexTI2V}, that can condition T2V foundation models on an arbitrary amount of images at arbitrary positions.
 Specifically, we firstly invert the condition images to noisy representation in a latent space.
 Then, in the denoising process of T2V models, our method uses a novel random patch swapping strategy to incorporate visual features into video representations through local image patches.
 To balance creativity and fidelity, we use a dynamic control mechanism to adjust the strength of visual conditioning to each video frame.
 Extensive experiments validate that our method surpasses previous training-free image conditioning methods by a notable margin.
-We also show more insights of our method by detailed ablation study and analysis.
+Our method can also generalize to both UNet-based and transformer-based architectures across various image conditioning settings.